aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/mhtml-to-pdf-conversion/_index.md

 url: /java/mhtml-to-pdf-conversion/
 ---

-In this article, you will find information about how to convert an [MHTML](https://en.wikipedia.org/wiki/MHTML) to [PDF](https://en.wikipedia.org/wiki/PDF) and how to use [PdfSaveOptions](https://apireference.aspose.com/java/html/aspose.html.saving/pdfsaveoptions) and [MemoryStreamProvider](https://apireference.aspose.com/html/java/com.aspose.html/package-frame) parameters.
+In this article, you will find information about how to convert an {{%MHTML%}} to {{%PDF%}} and how to use [PdfSaveOptions](https://apireference.aspose.com/java/html/aspose.html.saving/pdfsaveoptions) and [MemoryStreamProvider](https://apireference.aspose.com/html/java/com.aspose.html/package-frame) parameters.

 {{% alert color="primary" %}}